Extremal rays of the embedded subgroup saturation cone: Introduction

 The obvious extension to other groups fails, but the following generalization of Belkale, Kumar, and Ressayre \cite{BKR} holds, where the ``$c_{\lambda,\mu}^\nu=1$'' of Theorem \ref{origami} is reinterpreted as an intersection number: \begin{theorem} Let $G$ be any connected reductive group and $P$ any standard parabolic subgroup.
 For any $w_1, \hdots, w_s\in W^P$ such that

 in $H^*(G/P; \odot_0)$, we have, for every $n\ge 1$,

 \end{theorem}

-Theorems \ref{BFCi}, \ref{BFCii} imply that (taking duals) for all $n\ge 1$, $\dim \left[V(n\chi_w)\otimes V(n\chi_{\wh w})\right]^{L^{ss}}=1$.
-So we generalize the result further to the setting of $G\subseteq \wh G$ and recover the previous result by considering the diagonal embedding $G\to \underbrace{G\times \cdots \times G}_{s-1}$.
-Many of the proofs are similar, but we highlight that the $x_P$-filtration on tangent spaces in \cite{BKR}*{\S 7} is replaced by the more natural $\delta$-filtration in our setting; see Section \ref{highlighter}.
+Theorems \ref{BFCi}, \ref{BFCii} imply that (upon taking duals) for all $n\ge 1$, $\dim \left[V(n(\chi_w-\chi_1))\otimes V(n\chi_{\wh w})\right]^{L}=1$.
+Thus we generalize Theorem \ref{babble} further to the setting of $G\subseteq \wh G$, and one recovers it by considering the diagonal embedding $G\to \underbrace{G\times \cdots \times G}_{s-1}$.
+Many of the proofs are similar, but we highlight that the $x_P$-filtration on tangent spaces in \cite[\S 7]{BKR} is replaced by the more natural $\delta$-filtration in our setting; see Section \ref{highlighter}.
 The stabilizing parabolics $Q_w$ associated to Schubert varieties $X_w$ and the subvarieties $Y_w$ continue to play a crucial role.